kirankunigiri/slacky/README.md

 - `bun run setup-test:auth-password` if my Slack login has expired in the playwright browser
 - `bun run test:fast` whenever testing with build + auth ready

 Tests used to work fine, but some of the new ones I added break in remote CI but work fine locally.
-Not bothering to fix that.

 ![Playwright Tests](https://github.com/kirankunigiri/slacky/actions/workflows/playwright.yml/badge.svg)

 ### Notes